Dictionary » Negative Words » Emotional – Meaning, Definition, Synonyms and Antonyms

 • She gave an emotional farewell speech that left everyone in tears.

-• He’s very emotional and often cries during movies.
+• He’s very emotional and often cries during movies, even the quiet ones.

 • The reunion was an emotional moment for the whole family.

-• Try not to make emotional decisions when you’re stressed.
+• Try not to make emotional decisions when you’re exhausted or stressed.

-• The film was powerful and deeply emotional.
+• The film was powerful and deeply emotional, especially in the final scene.

 Emotional Synonyms